berkas1/doc.bigclown.com/docs/smart-led-strip-draft.md

 It is a very simple project, which aims at building a simple home automation.
 The result of the project is a smart LED strip placed in a prominent place in the living room (in our case on TV), which you can control remotely from your phone or tablet and which changes colors according to the measured temperature and humidity.
 Besides this handy alerting of inappropriate conditions, it also serves as a decent colorful decoration of the living room.
+The project set contains 100cm 15watts addressable LED strip compound of 144 RGBW emmiters, which deliver enough light power for general lighting (etc. comfort lighting of your working place)
-You can obviously use it for controlling other appliances, like a fan, garage door opener or a bedside lamp.
+You can obviously use it for controlling other appliances using power relay, like a fan, garage door opener or a bedside lamp.

-If one of these values are out of proper range, project will indicate it on a programmable LED strip by a change of color.

-The color codes are as following:

-* The color is green if the humidity is too high (> 60%).
-* The color is yellow if the humidity is too low (< 30%).
-* The color is red if the temperature is too high (> 26°C).
-* The color is blue if the temperature is too low (< 22°C).

-Any of these limit values can be adjusted in configuration (later we will show you how).
+At default state, the LED strip indicates proper temperature and humidity range with color change.
+In this project you will learn how to change theese limites or how to chreate your own automation rules.
+We will show you how to control the Smart LED strip using MQTT commands and smarphone aplication called Blynk.

 Smart LED Strip project consists of two units described below.